Olympus E-M10 II vs Panasonic GH1

 It is notable that the E-M10 II offers wifi support, while the GH1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the E-M10 II and the GH1 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the GH1 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M10 II and GH1 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Panasonic GH1 Manual.

 So how do things add up?
 Is the Olympus E-M10 II better than the Panasonic GH1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.